fal-works/hlc-compiler-sample/README.md

 # hlc-compiler-sample

-A small example of HashLink/C native compilation using [Heaps.io](https://heaps.io/) and [hlc-compiler](https://github.com/fal-works/hlc-compiler).
+A small example of HashLink/C native compilation using [hlc-compiler](https://github.com/fal-works/hlc-compiler).

+The example project to be compiled uses [Heaps.io](https://heaps.io/).

 ## Prerequisites